This post contains affiliate links.

 I’ve been on two specific quests lately:

-- To prove that tofu isn’t boring
+- to prove that tofu isn’t boring, and

-- To prove that vegan BBQ food *can* be tasty
+- to prove that vegan BBQ food *can* be tasty

 This smoky BBQ tofu recipe accomplishes both of those.
 It’s got a flavorful dry rub that infuses into the tofu while it cooks on the grill, and your favorite BBQ sauce to finish it off.

-I love making a batch of these skewers either to bring to BBQs with me, or to have on hand for the vegans at the party (although they’re so good, don’t be surprised if the meat eaters steal a few!)
+I love making a batch of these skewers either to bring to BBQs with me or to have on hand for the vegans at the party (although they’re so good, don’t be surprised if the meat eaters steal a few!)

 - Extra Firm Tofu: The star of the show, tofu is a fantastic plant-based protein source that’s known for its ability to absorb flavors.
 It takes on the smoky, spicy, and savory notes from the spices and BBQ sauce while providing a meaty texture.